Additional mark for Hyphen

 Perhaps the English translation can be as above, but the nuance is like

-is also used for forming the heads to get attention, an interrogative,
+is also used for forming indications to get attention, for an interrogative,

-a request/imperative and an exclamatory sentence; also for the tail of a wondering sentence.
+a request/imperative and an exclamatory sentences; also for the ending of a wondering sentence.

-See the Idiomatic expressions section for these usages.32:
+See the Idiomatic expressions section for more about it.

-This basis works as a period of a sentence, having an empty space next, in the same way as English.
+This base works as a period of a sentence, having an empty space next, in the same way as English.

 also is used for decimal point with numerals.